 Sorry, I didn't know- ...
 Wait a minute!
-Are you fucking shitting me right now?
+Are you *520 Hz* kidding me right now?
 You have a BOYFRIEND?!
 Don’t you think you should’ve told me that before you said you'd go on a DATE with me?!

 Sir, this is a library.
 Either lower your voice, or I’ll have to ask you to leave.
 (Tee-hee-hee)

 Dasvidaniya, comrade.
-Have a nice life.
-(Fuck your library, and your life.)
+Have a nice life. (*520 Hz* your library, and your life.)

-Thankfully, we got our emotions back in control before that happened.
+Thankfully, I regained control of myself before the lever went down.
 Still, fire alarm vandalism was a serious offense, and there was a good chance I’d get caught.

 Dude, what was that?